onenameio/support/README.md

 #### Q: How can I change the Bitcoin address?</a>

 You can change your Bitcoin address by editing your profile.
 You can use any Bitcoin address you want e.g., from Coinbase, Blockchain.info etc. Just make sure that you actually own that address before putting it in your profile.

 ## Private Keys

 #### Q: Who has my private key?

 Only you have access to your private key.
 Onename encypts your private key with the password that you provided and keeps the encrypted copy on our servers.
 If you forget your password then you can use the backup file you saved during signup to recover the private key.

+## Public PGP Keys

+#### Q: Can I host my own .asc, .pgp, .gpg or .key file?

+Yes, but make sure the mime type is set on your server so that your key file is displayed in the browser as plain text.
+If the browser tries to send the file to the client as a download, the PGP feature on Onename will not work for you.
+On a NodeJS/Express server, just add this line to your server.js or app.js file.. ie: express.static.mime.define({'text/plain': ['asc']});

 ## Verifications